Tarot in Literature I

 Notes

-3 - About “macaroni” with the meaning of “fool”, compare: Angelico Prati, Vicende di parole, (Facts of words), in “Il Folclore Italiano” (The Italian Folklore), IX, 1934, Pages 33-35.
+3 - About “macaroni” with the meaning of “fool”, compare: Angelico Prati, Vicende di parole, (Facts about words), in “Il Folclore Italiano” (Italian Folklore), IX, 1934, Pages 33-35.

-6 - The work, which was printend in 1523, was written by Boiardo probably towards 1487.
+6 - The work, printed in 1523, was written by Boiardo probably towards 1487.

 7 - Two amorous sonnets, in Gaspare Sardi, Adversaria…, cod. lat.
 228 = ά.
 W. 2, II, two little sheets between the cards, Ferrara, ca.1530-1560.
 Modena, Estense Library.